Zeroes of quaternionic modular forms and central $L$-values: Introduction

-\begin{conj} Among all weight $2$ newforms with analytic rank $\ge 2$, $100\%$ have degree $1$ when partially ordered by level. \end{conj}
+\begin{conj} Among all weight $2$ newforms with analytic rank $\ge 2$, $100\%$ have degree 1---i.e., rational Fourier coefficients---when partially ordered by level. \end{conj}

-To elaborate a little more on our reasoning for \cref{last-conj}, we expect that for $N$ squarefree and large, the set of newforms for an Atkin--Lehner eigenspace for $S_2^\new(N)$ (by which we mean the intersection of a collection of $W_p$-eigenspaces for all $p | N$) should decompose into 1 large Galois orbit and at most a few small Galois orbits (cf.\ \cite{me:maeda}).
-For $N$ large, a positive proportion of newforms in $S_2^\new(N)$ with root number $+1$ (resp.\ $-1$) have analytic rank $0$ (resp.\ $1$)---e.g., see \cite{ILS}.
-Consequently, one and therefore every form in a large Galois orbit should have analytic rank $\le 1$, i.e., all analytic rank $\ge 2$ newforms should have small degree.
+To elaborate a little more on our reasoning for \cref{last-conj}, from \cite{me:maeda} we expect that for $N$ squarefree the set of newforms in $S_2^\new(N)$ with fixed Atkin--Lehner signs $w_p$ for all $p | N$ should decompose into 1 large Galois orbit and at most a few small Galois orbits.
+As $N \to \infty$, it is conjectured that 50\% of newforms in $S_2^\new(N)$ have analytic rank $0$ and 50\% have analytic rank $1$ (e.g., see \cite{ILS}).
+Consequently, one---and therefore every---form in a large Galois orbit should have analytic rank $\le 1$, i.e., all newforms with analytic rank $\ge 2$ should have small degree.

 Now \cite{me:maeda} suggests most small degree newforms are in fact degree 1.
 Further, \cref{conj:deg1} suggests that the probability, as a function of $N$, that a degree $d$ form has rank $\ge 2$ tends to 0 notably faster for $d > 1$ than for $d=1$.
 These expectations lead to \cref{last-conj}.